Techassi/binbuf/README.md

 binum (short for *binary numbers*) is a small library to work with binary (network) data in Rust.

+## TODOs

+- Try to implement elegant and easy-to-use String packing and unpacking

 ## Usage

 ### Reading integers from byte slices